shawntabrizi/substrate-collectables-workshop/3/auction-a-kitty.md

 Now, we want people to bid prices for our kitty auction.
 We will add a `bid_auction()` method for handling bids.
 We want to ensure that:

-* the cat has an existing auction
+* the cat has an existing auction and it is not expired
-* the bid is greater than minimum required bid
 * the bid is greater than the existing high bid
+* the bidder has enough free balance for this bid

-Then we can store this bid as the new high bid for this kitty.
+Then, we can store this bid as the new high bid for this kitty.

 If this incoming bid is higher than the existing high bid, we can set its respective values as the new `high_bid` and `high_bidder`.
 To complete this function, we should insert these new values into our storage mappings.
 Follow the template for implementing these steps.